alecrabbit/php-console-spinner/doc/limitations.md

 - Install `ext-pcntl` extension for signal handling feature.

 ### Windows support
 - To run spinner spiced applications on Windows you should have some *nix-like terminal emulator installed.
+  - VT100 terminal, e.g. [minTTY](https://github.com/mintty/mintty).